AkaCoder404/Tsinghua-Y3S2/高性能计算导论/labs/高性能 PA1 Odd-Even Sort 报告.md

 ## 优化

 The realization of sorting and merging the data of two adjacent processes was quite simple.
 I simply utilized ```std:algorithm``` ‘s sorting algorithms ```std::merge``` and ```std::sort```.
 This saved the hassle of implementing our own algorithm which may not be as optimized.
 I first implemented the two base cases which were when ```nprocs == 1``` and ```nprocs = 2```.
-The implementation for when ```nprocs = n```, when $n>2$, is quite similar to the model of the ```nprocs = 2``` , but had to consider which sort stage it was (even-odd or odd-even) and whether or not that process had sorted/exchanged with its neigboring process.
-This a key aspect of this program, as we have to implement a method to know when the processes need to stop, which is when all process no long exchange any data.
-The most basic implementation is to choose one process to track whether or not all the other process have exhanged data (through a merge sort).
-And when that process discovers that all other procces no longer are exchanging data, that process can pass a parameter ```check_count```that is recieved by all other process, effectively stopping the all the process and thus the program.
+The implementation for when ```nprocs = n```, when $n>2$, is quite similar to the model of the ```nprocs = 2``` , but had to consider which sort stage it was (even-odd or odd-even) and whether or not that process had sorted/exchanged with its neighboring process.
+This a key aspect of this program, as we have to implement a method to know when the processes need to stop, which is when all process no longer exchange any data.
+The most basic implementation is to choose one process to track whether or not all the other process have exchanged data (through a merge sort).
+And when that process discovers that all other process no longer are exchanging data, that process can pass a parameter ```check_count```that is received by all other process, effectively stopping the all the process and thus the program.
 I chose the middle process ``` rank = nprocs/2``` to process whether or not the program should stop the sort.
 The two ends of the processes (rank = 0, rank = n) pass information to the middle.

 ## 实验结果